 Recipe scaler

-Type your recipe below, then choose the new serving count.
-Every ingredient updates as you type, with fractions where they make sense and decimals where they do not.
+Type your recipe below and pick the new serving count.
+Each ingredient updates as you type.
+Fractions where they make sense, decimals where they do not.

 Scaled recipe